 A well-modeled object can make a mediocre impression if the right textures aren't used.
 Textures give a model color, highlights, structure and other important surface properties.
 A texture placed into the Bump channel, for example, gives the object's surface an uneven, bumpy look without actually altering the geometric structure.
 This effect can be used to imitate skin wrinkles, scars or the surface of an orange.
 The displacement channel works in a similar fashion, only that it actually does change an object's geometric structure.
-Using the Luminance channel you can give an object's surface a self-illuminating property or integrate a subsurface scattering effect (sub-surface scattering) which lends the surface a slight translucent/reflective look, like human skin or candle wax, for example.
 In short: Textures have the same significance as the outer shape of an object because they are necessary for achieving the desired atmosphere, coloring and surface structure.